zhaoshenzhai/obsidian-mathlinks/README.md

 ### Add a template
 This opens a modal which prompts for:
 * _Title_: Name of the template to refer back to when editing/deleting a template.
-* _Match for..._: String to be matched and replaced.
+* _Match for_: String to be matched and replaced.
 Do not include regex; they will be formatted internally.
-* _Repllace with..._: String to replace matches.
+* _Replace with_: String to replace matches.
 Do not escape backslashes; they will be formatted internally.
 * _Global match_: Match all instances (instead of just the first). _Default: true_.
 * _Case sensitive_: Matches will be cases sensitive. _Default: true_.
 * _Match whold words_: Only match whole words. _Default: true_.